TRL-RMF/website/src/content/lift-integration.md

-The server is located at the library's network/server room and it communicates with AWS via Wi-Fi.
+The server is located at the library's network/server room and it communicates to RMF via AWSCore/MQTT.
 A PLC is housed in a lift controller box at level 6 cargo lift lobby, which is shown in figure 2.
 It is connected to the server via LAN/Ethernet cable.